Welcome to Orbital

 I first met Joss along with Nick Jackson, one of the two Orbital programmers, at this year’s Open Repositories conference, an annual week-long event dedicated to tools for managing and archiving academic research output.
 The main tools in this area are focused heavily on the archiving side, so I had submitted a conference poster, which was accepted, outlining the complementary features CKAN could offer.
 Orbital were already aware that their platform was developing in a number of directions that were parallel to CKAN, and the poster further convinced them to look into the possibility of adopting it.

 As a result, CKAN developer Ross Jones, Peter Murray-Rust of the OKF’s advisory board, and I spent a day with the Orbital team and others from the Lincoln’s innovative LNCD group.
 Joss’s post describes the meeting and the benefits Orbital saw from using CKAN, including the knowledge that it would continue to be widely used and supported, whatever the fate of Orbital after its current funding runs out next March.
-(We didn’t spend all day in the pub – the picture below was taken the previous evening.)
+(We didn’t spend all day in the pub – the picture below was taken the previous evening.)## Student as Producer

 Of course we were also delighted with the outcome of the day, the more so as we were very impressed by the LNCD group’s vision, as well their enthusiasm and technical ability.
 LNCD stands for ‘LNCD is Not a Central Development group’ – a typically self-effacing gesture from a group that aims to facilitate University research and teaching while putting control firmly in the hands of users.